Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 Unity Software natively supports multiple third party Platforms (the “Unity Supported Platforms”).

-Use of Unity Software with certain third party Unity Supported Platforms may require a current Unity Pro subscription and may be subject to additional technical requirements and/or terms and conditions (collectively, the “Closed Platform Requirements”), which may be accessed [here](https://unity.com/features/multiplatform) or provided directly by the third party platform providers.
+Use of Unity Software with certain third party Unity Supported Platforms may require a current Unity Pro subscription and may be subject to additional technical requirements and/or terms and conditions (collectively, the “Closed Platform Requirements”) provided by Unity, Unity Documentation,  and/or directly by the third party platform providers.
 In addition, certain third party Unity Supported Platforms may require the use of “Preferred Platform” keys to enable use of Unity Software with that platform.
 Access to such Preferred Platform keys may be obtained via the platform provider or Unity, as applicable.

 You acknowledge and agree that while Unity Software may support a specific Unity Supported Platform, project publishers, including publishers affiliated with such Unity Supported Platform(s), may mandate adoption of additional technical requirements or other standards, which Unity Software may not support.